MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 ---
 # required metadata

-title: Troubleshooting access and session control issues
+title: Troubleshooting access and session controls
-description: This article provides admins with guidance on how to investigate and resolve common access and session control issues.
+description: This article provides admins with guidance on how to investigate and resolve common access and session controls.
 keywords:
 author: shsagir
 ms.author: shsagir